 Praise God we were granted another year of residency in Bulgaria.
 Our residency is currently good until August 30th, 2019.

-Please pray for The Hanna Project team that is being formed right now.
-At the end of December a team from the States will come and will help us distribute at least 250 Operation Christmas Child boxes.
+Please pray for The Hanna Project team that is coming near the end of December.
+They will be distributing at least 250 Operation Christmas Child boxes.
 In each place where we distribute boxes, we will share the gospel and invite families to begin studying the Bible with us.

 Please pray for your church-planting team in Bulgaria.
 Trif and Vanya Trifonov have started a new church in the city of Varna.
 Jonathan and Amy Postlewaite are working to start a new church in the city of Pleven.
 And Tim and Lydia Awtrey, who are leading the church in Svishtov.